aboutcode-org/clearcode-toolkit/README.rst

 JSON as blobs in a PosgresSQL database keyed by the file path.
 That path is the same as the path used in the ClearlyDefined "blob" storage on Azure.
-You can also save these as real files gzipped-compressed JSON files (with the caveat that this will make the filesystem crumble and this may require a specila mkfs invocation to create a filesystems with enough inodes.
+You can also save these as real files gzipped-compressed JSON files (with the caveat that this will make the filesystem crumble and this may require a special mkfs invocation to create a filesystems with enough inodes.)

 Requirements